The devil is in the details.

 Because NFRs are significant attributes of the solution that the Agile Release Train (ART) and Value Streams create, their most obvious representation is at the program and large solution levels.
 System and Solution Architect and Engineering are often responsible for defining and refining these NFRs.

 All teams must be aware of the special attributes they’re creating for the system.
-Accelerating NFR testing, rather than postponing it, helps foster Built-in Quality practices.
+Accelerating NFR testing, rather than postponing it, helps foster Built-In Quality practices.
 Teams include the relevant NFRs into their DoD, use them as constraints on local design and implementation decisions, and take responsibility for some level of NFR testing on their own.
 Otherwise, the solution may not satisfy key NFRs, and the cost of correction that occurs late in the process can be very high.

-In addition, team-level NFRs can also be important, as they create constraints and performance requirements on the features and the subsystems that emerge.
+Also, team backlog NFRs can also be important, as they create constraints and performance requirements on the features and the subsystems that emerge.

 NFRs as Backlog Constraints

-The Systemic and Economic Impact of NFRs on Solution Development
+The Impact of NFRs on Solution Development

 The Economic Framework of the solution should contain criteria to evaluate NFRs.
 NFRs should be viewed in the context of trade-offs with costs and other considerations.
 NFRs also affect Suppliers, as declaring them incorrectly, or without the full trade-off ramifications of the economic framework, could lead to unnecessarily complex and costly systems and components.